lappsgrid-incubator/ansible-playbooks/galaxy/README.md

 Modify the included `hosts` file or edit your `/etc/ansible/hosts` file to include the IP address(es) of your Galaxy server(s).
 The `jetstream.yml` playbook configures the instances to use the `lappsgrid-shared-key.pem` for the `root` user.

-If you use the `jetstream.yml` playbook to provision a Jetstream instance be use to change the IP addresses in `vars/jetstream.yml` as well
+If you use the `jetstream.yml` playbook to provision a Jetstream instance be sure to change the IP addresses in `vars/jetstream.yml` as well

 ## Playbooks